This is part of a series on my travel experiences of 2015, read #1 about Albania too!

 #2: The Airplane Hitch over Malta

-In 2015 I hitchhiked my first airplane over the Maltese islands, which was really cool in terms of getting things off my bucketlist and having seen Malta from the sea, the land and the sky – all from people’s hospitality and generosity!
-What’s really awesome is to go through security, not at the main entrance, but the back, where the private jets are parked.
-I loved hanging out in the hangars with other plane-afficionados who are painting or otherwise maintaining their jets.
+In 2015 I hitchhiked my first airplane over the Maltese islands, which was really cool in terms of getting things off my bucket list and having seen Malta from the sea, the land, and the sky.
+All from people’s hospitality and generosity!
+What’s really awesome is to go through security, not at the main entrance, but the back, at the private jet parking.
+I loved hanging out in the hangars with other plane-aficionados who are painting or otherwise maintaining their jets.

 This was real hitchhiking though, so I said yes to the experience.
 After first meeting this seemingly friendly Frenchman in the marina close to Valetta on Malta, he offered me to go flying over Malta and a few days later he’d fly me to Montpellier in France to meet my mother before my birthday.
 Having a daughter my age, it all seemed fine at the time and many people in the marina knew where and with whom I was going to fly that day.

 Unfortunately, my driver/pilot put his hand on my leg in-flight in a suggestive manner.
 Unlike in a car, you can’t just get out of a flying plane, unless you value your life very little.
-It makes me sad that out of the one and only airplane I’ve hitchhiked so far, I’ve got a 100% sexual harassment rate.
+It makes me sad that out of the one and the only airplane I’ve hitchhiked so far, I’ve got a 100% sexual harassment rate.

 Don’t get me wrong, I’m grateful for the experience, it would have just been a lot better if people didn’t try to intimidate me into ‘repaying the favor’, or else they’d call me an ungrateful bitch.
 As someone who appears as a woman, you sometimes just can’t win.
 It’s even more ridiculous that I’m now publicly apologizing and adjusting my tone for something that’s not even my fault.
 I’m allowed to get angry about this.